shoheiyokoyama/Koyomi/CONTRIBUTING.md

 4. Push your branch to `develop` branch.

 ## Issues
-We use GitHub issues to track public bugs.
+I use GitHub issues to track public bugs.
 Please ensure your description is clear and has sufficient instructions to be able to reproduce the issue.